-Due to the COVID-19 virus and the need to keep all our supporters healthy, we have cancelled our May Monarch events.
-July and August events will remain on the calendar until further notice.
+Due to the COVID-19 virus and the need to keep all our supporters healthy, we have cancelled all of our 2020 Monarch events.
 Please stay safe and well!

 Buy plants butterflies love, learn how to raise Monarch butterflies, and tag and release Monarchs at Forest Beach Migratory Preserve in May, June, and August!
 Details and times are below.
 All activities are free and open to the public.